- Home Improvement

 - Budget: $100 to $300

-Although you won’t be able to comfortable a double sink, you can opt for extra countertop space instead.
+Although you won’t be able to comfortably install a double sink, you can opt for extra countertop space instead.
 That always comes in handy.

 - Budget: $200 to $800